-Finally comes the month that signals spring.
+Finally comes March, the month that signals the first spring garden tasks.

 Rainy days with sleet and morning frost alternate with warm blue-sky spring days, and the entire garden starts bursting to life!

 Trees start budding, certain flower varieties start to bloom while other plants are calling for attention.

 March is the start of a long gardening season, and it’s all for the better!

 We’re very happy to be beginning this season with you on Nature-and-Garden today!

 Remember, any question can find its answer on the forum…

 Shrubs that do not bloom in spring must be pruned at this time.